Fife has always welcomed refugees from around the world and, working with partner agencies and supportive communities, we are playing our part again.

 - Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities

 - Council Tax discounts protected under the Ukraine sponsorship scheme

 - Safeguarding Ukrainian arrivals - free enhanced disclosure checks

 - Getting to Scotland: information for displaced people from Ukraine

 - A Warm Welcome (Ukrainian) - A Warm Scottish Welcome from the First Minister and useful contacts

 - A Warm Welcome (Russian) - A Warm Scottish Welcome from the First Minister and useful contacts

 Government advice and policy decisions are changing regularly.
 Check these sources for the latest guidance:

-- Welcome: A Guide for Ukrainians arriving in the UK (English version) – produced by UK Government, includes what to know in first few days, getting used to life in UK, finding a home, accessing essential services, healthcare, work, childcare and education services
+- Welcome: A Guide for Ukrainians arriving in the UK (English version) – produced by UK Government, includes what to know in the first few days, getting used to life in the UK, finding a home, accessing essential services, healthcare, work, childcare and education services

 - Welcome: A Guide for Ukrainians arriving in the UK (Ukrainian version)